The Marshalsea Prison

 Just alongside the busy Borough High Street, by the rear of St. George’s Church, stood for many years the smallest of our debtors’ prisons, the Marshalsea.

-Charles Dickens father, John Dickens, was incarcerated here for debt in 1824.
+Charles Dickens' father, John Dickens, was incarcerated here for debt in 1824.
 Charles was only 12 years old at the time.
-This was to become Dickens worst memory, which was to haunt him for the rest of his life.
-He was put into lodgings at nearby Lant Street, and sent out to work in a boot blacking factory, on the site of present day Hungerford Bridge.
+This was to become Dickens' worst memory, which was to haunt him for the rest of his life.
+He was put into lodgings at nearby Lant Street, and sent out to work in a blacking factory, on the north bank of the Thames, site of present-day foot of Hungerford Bridge.

-Gravestones of debtors align the outside prison wall in St George’s graveyard
+Gravestones of debtors line the outside prison wall in St George’s graveyard

 Original prison paving stone with inscriptions